Drunken Clams Recipe

 Comfort food.

-When I think of traditional comfort food I think of French onion salisbury steak, veal and sage meatloaf or even short rib chili.
-Warm inviting foods that keep you warm all winter long.
-You know the type of food.
-They type that sticks to your ribs and keeps you full for hours.
+When I think of traditional comfort food, I think of French onion Salisbury steakveal and sage meatloaf, or even short rib chili.
+These are warm, inviting foods that keep you warm all winter long.
+You know, the type of food that sticks to your ribs and keeps you full for hours.

 Until now.